m-labs/artiq/doc/manual/building_developing.rst

 but if you are building ARTIQ-Zynq without intention to change the source, it is not actually necessary to enter the development environment at all; Nix is capable of accessing the official flake remotely for the build itself, eliminating the requirement for any particular environment.

-This is possible for original ARTIQ, but not as useful, as the development environment (specifically the ``#boards`` shell) is still the easiest way to access the necessary tools for flashing the board.
+This is equally possible for original ARTIQ, but not as useful, as the development environment (specifically the ``#boards`` shell) is still the easiest way to access the necessary tools for flashing the board.
 On the other hand, with Zynq, it is normally recommended to boot from SD card, which requires no further special tools.
 As long as you have a functioning Nix installation with flakes enabled, you can progress directly to the building instructions below.

 .. _building: